Eureka (2020 film): Production

 Filming started in 2018 and completed in 2019.
-90% of the film was shot in DRK Engineering College.
+90% of the film was shot in DRK Engineering College, Hyderabad.
 The film is of the thriller genre and marks the directorial debut of the Karteek Anand.

 Newcomer N. B. Vishwakanth handled the cinematography.
 Goodachari fame Garry BH and newcomer P. Anil Kumar edited the film.
 Naresh Kumaran scored the music.

 Release and reception

 The film was released on 13 March 2020, but was removed from theatres two days later due to the COVID-19 pandemic.

 Pathi of The Times of India gave the film a rating of three out of five stars and stated that "Director Karteek Anand, who also played a lead role, must be appreciated for trying a new genre and building a light-hearted thriller that works for the most part".
-A critic from 123 Telugu opined that "On the whole, Eureka is a murder mystery that has a few passable moments in the second half".